 “Madame la Comtesse d’Houdetot was approaching her thirtieth year, and was by no means handsome.
 Her face was pitted with small-pox, her complexion was coarse, she was shortsighted, and her eyes were rather too round, but, notwithstanding, she looked young, and her features, at once lively and gentle, were attractive.
 She had an abundance of luxuriant black hair, which curled naturally, and reached down to her knees.
 Her figure was neat, and all her movements were marked by awkwardness and grace combined.
 Her wit was both natural and agreeable; gaiety, lightheartedness, and simplicity were happily united in it.
 She overflowed with delightful sallies of wit, which were perfectly spontaneous, and which often fell from her lips involuntarily.
 She possessed several agreeable accomplishments, played the piano, danced well, and composed very pretty verses.
 As for her character, it was angelic; gentleness of soul was the foundation of it; and, with the exception of prudence and strength, all the virtues were combined in it.
 Above all, she was so completely to be trusted in her intercourse, and was so loyal to those with whom she associated, that even her enemies had no need to conceal themselves from her.”

-Besides the Countess, Franklin also developed a friendship with the Princess de Lamballe.
+Besides the Countess, Franklin’s popularity with French women can also be demonstrated by his friendship with the Princess de Lamballe.
 She was introduced to him at Versailles while she was serving as Superintendent of the Household for the Queen, Marie Antoinette.
 The Princess and Franklin also became neighbors after he moved to Passy, and it was there that he resided in a home donated by a wealthy man named Jacques Donatien Le Ray de Chaumont.
 Franklin was friendly enough with the Princess that he once accompanied her and her sister-in-law, the Duchess of Chartres, when they traveled to Amsterdam in 1788.

-Another beautiful French woman who intrigued Franklin was Madame Helvétius.
-When they met, the exuberant widow was in her sixties and nicknamed “Minette” by her closest friends.
+Franklin’s popularity with French women can also be demonstrated by another beautiful woman named Madame Helvétius.
+When they met, he was instantly intrigued by the exuberant widow who was in her sixties and nicknamed “Minette” by her closest friends.
 She owned eighteen prized Angora cats, several dogs, and some canaries.
 She was also known to throw great parties and kept a salon that was highly popular.
 Among her salon visitors were Suzanne Curchod Necker (Jacques Necker’s wife), Antoine-Laurent de Lavoisier (Scientist), and François Gérard (painter).
 The Count of Mirabeau, Monsieur and Madame Roland, and Thomas Jefferson also visited.

 Franklin was delighted by Madame Helvétius’ Frenchness and once made the mistake of inviting the American statesman John Adams and his wife Abigail to meet her.
 John was shocked by their visit and Abigail, who thought Paris was dirty, was appalled by their hostess’ lack of gentility.
 Of the meeting she wrote: